netbox-community/netbox-zero-to-hero/modules/7-automate-all-the-things/7-automate-all-the-things.md

 In this module you have learned how to set up Ansible to use NetBox as the source for it's Dynamic Inventory, and how to use Ansible to extract device data from NetBox and use this to automate the generation of device configuration files using Jinja templates.

 ## Challenge - Improve The Jinja Templates
 If you fancy a challenge why not develop these playbooks and templates further and improve them?
+Maybe you could add descriptions for the switch interfaces and add that logic to the JunOS templates?
 Maybe you could make them more efficient, or you could try using Nornir or Python instead of Ansible to pull data from NetBox and render the configs.

 ## Join the Discussion
 If you have any questions as you go through the course then pop on over to the [NetBox Zero to Hero channel](https://netdev-community.slack.com/archives/C0453L6565C) on the NetDev Community Slack!
 If you aren't already a member then you can sign up for free [here](https://netdev.chat/).